alexcrichton/go-paste/README.md

 import "github.com/alexcrichton/go-paste"

-var PasteServer = paste.FileServer("./assets")
+var PasteServer = paste.FileServer(paste.Config{Root: "./assets"})
 ```

 And then in development you'd just use `go build` whereas to build a production
 version of the server you'd use `go build -tags prod`.

-Additionally the prod and
-dev files could have a global constant `AssetDigest` which is passed to the
+Here's some notable changes between `CompiledFileServer` and `FileServer`:

-`AssetPath` function so that in production all urls would have the digest in
+* None of the processing packages or dependencies are required in production, so
-them (to have long expiry dates) whereas in development they would not (for
+  the `dev.go` file could contain all the imports of various processors.
+This
-better debugging)
+  just requires that the precompilation is done on some machine which does have

-Additionally, none of the processing packages or dependencies are required in
+  all the dependencies.
-production, so the `dev.go` file could contain all the imports of various
+* URLs generated have a digest in them with `CompiledFileServer` so a very long
-processors.
-This just requires that the precompilation is done on some machine
+  expiration date can be set on them because the digest will change as soon as
-which does have all the dependencies.
+  the contents change.